 Danielle Speller is a researcher in experimental nuclear and particle astrophysics.
 Her work centers on understanding the nature of matter and mass through low-energy, cryogenic searches for physics beyond the standard model.
 Professor Speller is a collaborator on both the Cryogenic Underground Observatory for Rare Events (CUORE) and the Haloscope at Yale Sensitive to Axion Cold dark matter (HAYSTAC), as well as related R&D projects.
 Her graduate work was with the Super Cryogenic Dark Matter Search experiment (SuperCDMS).

 Professor Speller was a Park Scholar at North Carolina State University in Raleigh, North Carolina, and graduated with a double-major in physics and applied mathematics.
 She earned her Ph.D. from the University of California, Berkeley, and joined the Maruyama Lab at Yale University’s Wright Laboratory in 2017 as a Postdoctoral Associate.
-She will join the Physics Department in July 2020 as an Assistant Professor of Physics.

 Over 85% of the mass density of the universe is currently detectable only through gravitational interactions.
 Of the remaining ~15% known as “ordinary” matter, many questions persist, including the origins of the masses of charged leptons, the origin of the matter-antimatter asymmetry, and the true nature of neutrinos as Dirac or Majorana particles.
 These questions, and others, indicate that our current models, while impressive, are not complete.